kadena-community/kadena-cli-user-test/Readme.md

     #### Scenario 1: Add a New Wallet and Fund an Account on Testnet

-    **Description**: Create (add) new wallet using Kadena CLI, fund an account from this wallet on the Kadena testnet, and check the account's balance to confirm the transaction.
+    **Description**: Create (add) new wallet using Kadena CLI, generate a key, and fund an account from this wallet on the Kadena testnet, and check the account's balance to confirm the transaction.

     #### Scenario 2: Transfer Funds from One Account to Another on Testnet

-    **Description**: Use the Kadena CLI to transfer funds from one account to another on the Kadena testnet and verify the transaction by checking the balances of both the sender and receiver accounts.
+    **Description**: Use the Kadena CLI to transfer funds from one account to another by making a transaction using the CLI on the Kadena testnet.
+Verify the transaction by checking the balances of both the sender and receiver accounts.

-    #### Scenario 3: Import a Wallet from Chainweaver and Check Balances
+    #### Scenario 3: Import a Wallet from Chainweaver and Check Balance

     ## **Legacy (Chainweaver) wallet for test usage:**